JioNamay/3D-AdventureGame/README.md

 Instructions:
 > Mouse Middle Button -> Makes the walls see-through
 > Mouse Right Click -> Rotates the room
-> Mouse Left Click -> Interacts with objects
+> Mouse Left Click -> Interacts with objects (Click on floor tile of object)
 > Mouse Left Click and Drag -> Pans the room
 > Scroll -> Zooms room
 > Arrow key buttons provided in the app frame and keyboard arrows -> Moves the player around